 Examples of Interpolicy Stacking

 There are several ways in which a person may have access to multiple UM or UIM coverages.
-For example, a motorcycle owner may not realize that he can combine his UIM coverage under his automobile insurance policy with the coverage under his motorcycle policy, no matter which vehicle he was driving at the time of a collision.
+For example, a motorcycle owner may not realize that he can combine his UIM coverage under his automobile insurance policy with that under his motorcycle policy, regardless of which vehicle he was driving at the time of a collision.
 Assuming each policy is equal, this could mean doubling his available UIM coverage.

 Fortunately, our assessment did not stop at simply looking at the client’s own policy.
 Our attorneys determined that he was living with his father and grandmother at the time of the collision.
 Each of these family members had their own auto policies.
 The father had $100,000 of UIM coverage, and the grandmother’s policy provided $50,000 of UIM coverage.
 If our client combined these coverages with his own $50,000 of UIM, he would have $200,000 of total UIM coverage.